tryscer/flock/flock-music.md

 (next to mine!)

 Cindy joins us, and then Eleanore.
-“Come on boys,” Cindy shouts over the music?
+“Come on boys,” Cindy shouts over the music.
 “Isn’t it cold in the corner?”
 	Barry and Tim join us.
 Tim is half dancing, half staring at the stage.
 Then Barry is dancing too.
 Up ahead, next to the amplifier, Eddie is popping the cap off his bottle of Coke.
-He lifts it up towards Barry, as if toasting him, The man on stage lifts his head dramatically.
+He lifts it up towards Barry, as if toasting him.
+	The man on stage lifts his head dramatically.
 The hood falls back.
 Now there’s a white face, I say.
 Some people boo.
 Others cheer.
 But most of us just dance to that crazy beat.
 Beyond Jimmy’s shoulder, I can see some other white kids dancing with black kids.
 	“Alice, what did I say, the one thing I said!” bellows the cop, returning.
 His lanky companion stares at us with rage… Jimmy looks at the cops, then runs towards the stage.
 The lanky cop follows.
 Jimmy ducks and disappears among the dancers filling the aisle.
 	“Mmmm—your heart lies next to mine!
 Ayeah!”